siyizheng9/ECG-k8s-kafka/README.md

-# Shell Scripts for implementing kubernetes
+# Shell Scripts for implementing kubernetes on debian